lucianaribeiro/lucianaribeiro/README.md

 - 🔭 I am a Software Engineer from Brazil.
 I'm currently working with ReactJS, React Native and NodeJS.
 I also used to work with Angular2+.

-- ⚡ I am a Researcher in UX and UI areas, and I'm completely in love with it.
+- ⚡ I am a Researcher in UX & UI areas and I'm completely in love with it.

 - 🌱 In all this years I've been trying differents technologies like contribuiting to Rasa's repository and creating a project with Jupyter Notebook and Tensorflow.